Evolving generalist controllers to handle a wide range of morphological variations: Background

 \section{Background}

-This section provides the background and related work on some of the concepts relevant to our work.
-First, we provide a background in neuro-evolution for continuous control problems, then we discuss the literature that relates to robustness and generalizability in ANN controllers, then we introduce evolutionary ensembles and evolutionary branching as it relates to the approach used in our work.
+This section provides a background on reletad concepts and literature involving neuro-evolution for continuous control problems, robustness, and generalizability in ANN controllers, and a discussion on evolutionary ensembles and branching.